3.2 Stormwater Management Design

 For non-infiltrating practices in combined sewer areas, the designer must meet slow release rate requirements prior to discharge into PWD sewers or receiving waters.
 Typically, release rates for slow release systems are met using small orifices or other rate control devices.
 The designer is referred to Chapter 4 for specific information on designing outlet control systems.

 Loading ratio is defined as the area of contributing DCIA divided by the bottom surface footprint of vegetated surface SMPs and the bottom footprint of infiltrating subsurface SMPs.
 The loading ratio is a tool that is used for sizing an SMP with consideration of acceptable sediment loading.
 It is a balancing point between maintenance requirements, performance requirements, and safety considerations.
 PWD’s loading ratios are used as maximum acceptable SMP sizes for stabilized sites that are appropriately maintained; they are not necessarily the recommended loading ratios.
 The maximum loading ratio for vegetated surface SMPs is 16:1.
-The maximum loading ratio for infiltrating subsurface SMPs is 8:1.
+The maximum loading ratio for infiltrating subsurface SMPs is 10:1.
+Runoff that has been filtered through a soil profile should not be counted toward the subsurface loading ratio for SMPs in series.

 Maximum Loading Ratios